 Ophthalmic Technician provides technical services to assigned ophthalmic patients and assists ophthalmologists or optometrists in the examination and treatment of eye disorders.
 Takes patient history, conducts visual acuity screenings, and performs various technical procedures, including refractometry, tonometry, lensometry, and keratometry.
 Being an Ophthalmic Technician prepares patients for exams and procedures.
 Operates, maintains, and sanitizes ophthalmic equipment and instruments.
 Additionally, Ophthalmic Technician may assist physicians in performing minor surgical and laser procedures.
 May dispense contact lenses.
-Requires a high school diploma or its equivalent.
-Typically reports to a supervisor or manager.
-May require a Certified Ophthalmic Technician (COT) or Certified Ophthalmic Assistant (COA) certification.
+Typically requires an associate degree.
+May require Certified Ophthalmic Assistant (COA).
+May require Certified Ophthalmic Technician (COT).
+Typically reports to a manager.
 Ophthalmic Technician's years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
-(Copyright 2020 Salary.com)...
+(Copyright 2023 Salary.com)...
 View full job description

 RadNet, Inc., together with its subsidiaries, provides outpatient diagnostic imaging services in the United States.
-Its services include magnetic resonance imaging, computed tomography, positron emission tomography, nuclear medicine, mammography, ultrasound, diagnostic radiology, fluoroscopy, and other related procedur...
+The company operates in two segments: Imaging Centers and Artificial Intelligence.
+Its services include magnetic resonance imaging, computed tomography, positron emission tomography, nuclear medicine, mam...
 More

 What does an Ophthalmic Technician do?